|Guide||♦||5 Triplogs||Active Topic|

 Room With A View

-The Cactus Butte Trail (TR60) is a remote backcountry hike, located within the Tonto National Forest in the Sierra Ancha Mountains north of Roosevelt Lake.
+The Cactus Butte Trail 60 is a remote backcountry hike, located within the Tonto National Forest in the Sierra Ancha Mountains north of Roosevelt Lake.
 This hike is all about big and vast views throughout the entire trip.
 The trail follows the western boundary of the Salome Wilderness, yet never actually enters the wilderness.
-TR60 is a very old pack trail that was decommissioned from the Tonto National Forests list of maintained hiking routes many years ago, however the sign at the trailhead still remains.
-Along this route you will find a variety of high desert vegetation mainly consisting of juniper/cedar and oak.
-Along the bottom of Methodist Creek, which is the canyon that the trail follows, was a long stand of healthy cottonwood trees.
+TR60 is a very old pack trail decommissioned from the Tonto National Forests list of maintained hiking routes many years ago.
+However, the sign at the trailhead remains.
+Along this route, you will find a variety of high desert vegetation, mainly consisting of juniper/cedar and oak.
+Along the bottom of Methodist Creek, the canyon that the trail follows was a long stand of healthy cottonwood trees.

-The "Cactus Butte Trail" is the opitimy of a true backcountry hike with killer views, rugged terrain, and solitude.
+This is the epitome of a true backcountry hike with killer views, rugged terrain, and solitude.
 The main attraction on this hike is the vast 360-degree views of the surrounding area.
-Greenback peak to the northeast, the Mazatzal Mountains to the northwest, Four Peaks to the southwest, Roosevelt Lake and the Superstition Mountains to the south, Armer Mountain and Thompson Mesa to the east.
-If you have an appreciation for the Sierra Anchas and love remote rugged hikes, this trip will not disappoint.
-Count on having it all to yourself if you go. - Feb 01 2009 ssk44
+Greenback Peak is to the northeast, the Mazatzal Mountains to the northwest, Four Peaks to the southwest, Roosevelt Lake, and the Superstition Mountains to the south, Armer Mountain and Thompson Mesa to the east.
+If you have an appreciation for the Sierra Ancha and love remote, rugged hikes, this trip will not disappoint.
+Count on having it all to yourself if you go.

 Check out the Official Route and Triplogs.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.